This website uses cookies to help you browse on the website/ web. By using the website you agree on our policy on cookies.

 1. Soak in the Hveravellir Hot Spring

-The hot springs in Iceland are a relaxing, natural treat for your body and with over 45 to choose from, you might not know where is best to take a dip.
-The geothermal area of the Hveravellir Hot Spring is located in the Highlands of Iceland, approximately 206km from Reykjavik.
+Hot springs in Iceland are a relaxing, natural treat for your body, and with over 45 to choose from, you might not know where is best to take a dip.
+The geothermal area of the Hveravellir Hot Spring is located in the Highlands of Iceland, approximately 206 km from Reykjavík.
 The wilderness view from the spring, which sits between two glaciers, is breathtaking.
-There is just a small fee of ISK500 to use the toilets, pools and showers at Hveravellir, so be prepared to change behind your towel or in your car if you're determined not to spend!
+There is just a small fee of 500 Kr to use the toilets, pools, and showers at Hveravellir, so be prepared to change behind your towel or in your car if you're determined not to spend!

 2. Stroll along Reynisfjara Beach

-Approximately 2 and a half hours from Reykjavik you will find Reynisfjara beach.
-The black sand that creates this beautiful beach was made during an eruption of the dormant volcano, Katla.
+Approximately 2 and a half hours from Reykjavík, you will find Reynisfjara beach.
+The black sand that makes up this beautiful beach was a product of an eruption of the now-dormant volcano, Katla.
 The tide here can be dangerous, so make sure to never turn your back to the sea and take extra caution if you are visiting with children.

 3. Seek Out The Northern Lights

-Undoubtedly, the Aurora Borealis is one of the most popular attractions in Iceland - and seeing them is completely free of charge if you are prepared to hunt for them without a guide!
-Some of the most spectacular spots to visit in the hope of catching a glimpse of the Northern Lights include Jökulsárlón Glacier Lagoon, The Grótta Lighthouse and Thingvellir National Park.
+Undoubtedly, the aurora borealis is one of the most popular attractions in Iceland, and seeing the lights is completely free of charge if you are prepared to hunt for them without a guide!
+Some of the most spectacular spots to visit in the hope of catching a glimpse of the Northern Lights include Jökulsárlón Glacier Lagoon, The Grótta Lighthouse, and Thingvellir National Park.

 This natural phenomenon, which draws people from all over the world to visit Iceland, is never guaranteed to be visible.
 In order to give yourself the best chances, you should visit during the winter months.